ComScore

 • Time Commitment: 15 minutes

-• Why We Love It: no cook, beginner-friendly, <30 minutes
+• Why I Love It: no cook, beginner-friendly, <30 minutes

 The easiest dinners to make are those that require no cooking at all.
 (Well, besides toasting some pita, that is.)
-The spread includes yogurt dip, hummus, artichoke hearts, roasted red peppers, olives, salami and cherry tomatoes.
+This Mediterranean spread includes yogurt dip, hummus, artichoke hearts, roasted red peppers, olives, salami and cherry tomatoes.
+Might I suggest washing it down with a glass of prosecco?

 29. 20-Minute Paleo Egg Roll Bowls